maginium/docs/the-basics/collections.md

 ### [The Enumerable Contract](collections.md#the-enumerable-contract) <a href="#the-enumerable-contract" id="the-enumerable-contract" name="the-enumerable-contract"></a>

 Almost all methods available on the `Collection` class are also available on the `LazyCollection` class.
-Both of these classes implement the `Illuminate\Support\Enumerable` contract, which defines the following methods:
+Both of these classes implement the `Maginium\Framework\Support\Enumerable` contract, which defines the following methods:

 <style>
     .collection-method-list > p {